Sunghwan0112/K-Chat/README.md

 ### How to change the language

-1. Open `http://localhost:3000` (character selection screen)
+You can switch language from two places:

-2. Click the **🌐 language dropdown** in the center of the hero section
+- **Selection screen** (`http://localhost:3000`) — 🌐 dropdown in the hero section
-3. Select your language
+- **Chat screen** — 🌐 dropdown in the top-right of the chat header

-The setting is saved automatically — you don't need to change it again.
+The setting is saved automatically to `localStorage`.

 ### What changes when you switch language